-Thirteenth resolution (extraordinary) - Delegation of authority to issue share subscription warrants and grant them to shareholders during a public offer period under the reciprocity exception
+Twenty-first resolution - Delegation of authority to issue share subscription warrants and grant them to shareholders during a public offer period

-Having reviewed the Board of Directors' report and the Statutory Auditors' special report, and in compliance with Articles L.233-32-II and L.233-33 of the French Commercial Code, the General Shareholders' Meeting, deciding under the quorum and majority requirements for Ordinary Shareholders' Meetings:
+Having reviewed the Board of Directors' report and the Statutory Auditors' special report, and in compliance with Article L.233-32-II of the French Commercial Code, the General Shareholders' Meeting, deciding under the quorum and majority requirements for Ordinary Shareholders' Meetings:

-- Grants the Board of Directors authority to issue warrants entitling shareholders to subscribe to discounted Company shares and grant these free warrants to all eligible Company shareholders prior to the expiration of the offer period. - Decides to set the limit of issues authorized if the Board of Directors uses this delegation of authority, as follows: - the total nominal amount of shares authorized for issue pursuant to this resolution through the exercise of warrants may not exceed EUR 160.470.000.
+- Grants the Board of Directors authority to issue warrants entitling shareholders to subscribe to discounted Company shares and grant these free warrants to all eligible Company shareholders prior to the expiration of the offer period. - 2) Decides to set the limit of issues authorized if the Board of Directors uses this authorization, as follows: - the total nominal amount of shares authorized for issue pursuant to this resolution through the exercise of warrants may not exceed EUR 160,470,000.
 This amount does not include the total nominal value of additional shares that may be issued to maintain the rights of holders of securities granting access to shares, in accordance with legal provisions; - the maximum number of share subscription warrants authorized for issue is equal to the number of outstanding shares upon the issue of said warrants.

-The implementation of the authorization granted under this resolution shall not be deducted from the total limit provided for in the eleventh, twelfth and thirteenth resolutions presented at this General Shareholders' Meeting.
+The implementation of the authorization granted under this resolution shall not be deducted from the total limit provided for in the fifteenth, sixteenth and seventeenth resolutions presented at this General Shareholders' Meeting.

-- Grants the Board of Directors full powers to implement this delegation of authority in order to: - set the procedures for exercising the subscription warrants taking into account the terms of the offer or any other concurrent offer and the other characteristics of these warrants, namely: - the number of warrants; - the exercise price or terms and conditions for determining this - the terms of the issue and the free grant of these warrants, with the option of deferring or refusing them; - in general, determine all other characteristics and terms and conditions of any other transaction decided by means of this authorization, take any and all measures and perform all the required formalities, record, where applicable, the capital increase and amend the bylaws accordingly.
+- 3) Grants the Board of Directors full powers to implement this delegation of authority in order to: - set the procedures for exercising the subscription warrants taking into account the terms of the offer or any other concurrent offer and the other characteristics of these warrants, namely: - the number of warrants; - the exercise price or terms and conditions for determining this price; - the terms of the issue and the free grant of these warrants, with the option of deferring or refusing them; - in general, determine all other characteristics and terms and conditions of any other transaction decided by means of this authorization, take any and all measures and perform all the required formalities, record, where applicable, the capital increase and amend the bylaws accordingly.